hdf1996/careerfoundry-challenge/README.md

   - bundle exec rubocop app spec -Ra

 - Deployment instructions
-  - just push to hdf1986/careerfoundry-challenge master branch and you are done!
+  - Just push to hdf1986/careerfoundry-challenge master branch and you are done!

 ## Things to improve
 - Use scss & javascript linting